More Trump indictments would give Biden and Democrats huge 2024 boost, poll finds

 The poll shows Democrats becoming more energised if Mr Trump faces more criminal charges

-President Joe Biden would be vaulted to a massive lead over former president Donald Trump if he faces further criminal charges from the federal and state criminal investigations into his conduct, according to a new poll obtained by The Independent.
+President Joe Biden would be vaulted to a massive lead over Donald Trump if the former president faces further criminal charges from the federal and state criminal investigations into his conduct, according to a new poll obtained by The Independent.

 The poll of 1,571 registered voters was conducted by WPA Research, a Republican polling firm.
 The CEO of WPA is an adviser to Never Back Down, the Super PAC supporting Florida Governor Ron DeSantis, but the survey was conducted independently without his input and was not sponsored by the Super PAC.